-What is Ethmoid Sinusitis?
+What Is Ethmoid Sinusitis?

-Sinusitis may also be called rhinosinusitis or nasal congestion.
+for sinusitis include rhinosinusitis or nasal congestion.

 What Are the Causes of Ethmoid Sinusitis?

 flow of nasal secretions can cause sinusitis.
 Causes of sinusitis include:

-- upper respiratory infection or common cold
+- an upper respiratory infection

-- dental infections
+- a dental infection

 - exposure to secondhand smoke